 How do you create and use a risk matrix?

-A risk matrix is a visual tool that combines probability and impact ratings to display risks graphically and support prioritization decisions.
-Creating an effective risk matrix involves several key steps.
 First, define your probability and impact scales clearly, typically using 3-5 levels for each dimension.
 Then, create a grid where probability appears on one axis (usually vertical) and impact on the other (usually horizontal).
-The resulting cells represent different risk levels, commonly color-coded as follows:- Green: Low-level risks that may require monitoring but minimal action
+The resulting cells represent different risk levels, commonly color-coded as follows:

 - Yellow: Medium-level risks requiring attention and management plans